tmtsoftware/csw-prototype/examples/README.md

 This directory contains some example code:

-* assemblyExample - an example assembly that sends messages to the example HCD
+* [assemblyExample](assemblyExample) - an example assembly that sends messages to the example HCD

-* hcdExample - an example HCD that generates position events along with an event subscriber that logs them (for testing)
+* [hcdExample](hcdExample) - an example HCD that generates position events along with an event subscriber that logs them (for testing)
+* [vslice](vslice) - a detailed, end to end, "Vertical Slice" example that demonstrates how to develop and test Assemblies and HCDs in Scala
+* [vsliceJava](vsliceJava) - a Java 8 version of the [vslice](vslice) example that demonstrates how to use the CSW software from Java 8

 The conf directory contains some logstash config files to demonstrate logging to LogStash, ElasticSearch and Kibana.